-Madisound has had these Aura Sound NS3 drivers for the $12 mark now for a while and I’ve seen a lot of talk on them given their extremely low price.
+I’ve seen the Aura Sound NS3 drivers discussed frequently as a great little driver to use in small spaces, with all sorts of potential uses..
 So, naturally, I had to order a few to see for myself. the results are actually quite nice.
 The only real issue I have with using these in my own build is the fact they trade off extension for sensitivity.

 Note: I made sure to chamfer the backside of the baffle in order to let this driver breathe a bit more efficiently.
 I suggest others do the same or at least consider the implications if they do not.

 Shameless plug alert: Also, if you like what you see here and what to help me out, there’s a Paypal Contribute button at the bottom of each data page.
 Every little bit does help.
 A person was kind enough to donate $10 last week which helped me get this driver and these results.